List of Martian Successor Nadesico characters: Nadesico crewmembers

 The "Electronic Fairy", she keeps the ship's computer (Omoikane) running and slowly bonds with it, asking it numerous questions about society and human interaction.
 Ruri is depicted as the youngest member of staff on board the Nadesico, the space battleship that the series revolves around.
 Despite this, she is often portrayed as being more intelligent than the rest of crew, and seen as something of a "child prodigy".
 Ruri is often shown disparaging the inane antics of her older co-workers, usually by use of her catchphrase "bunch of fools" (バカばっか, baka bakka).
 According to her backstory, Ruri has a special affinity with computers due to genetic engineering, something that also affects her attitude towards others.
 She is occasionally referred to as "Ruriruri" by fellow bridge crewman Minato and Aestivalis pilot Hikaru.

 According to Keiji Gotoh, the movie version of Ruri was the easiest character he ever designed, her concept "popping into his head right away".
 Dan Kanemitsu, the English translator for Martian Successor Nadesico, notes that Ruri's phrase of "baka bakka" was one of the hardest lines in the show to translate from its original Japanese form.
 The character of Ruri was unexpectedly a favourite, and became popular among fans as a depiction of the moe ideal.
 Because of Ruri's quiet, serious character and dead-pan expressions, she is often compared to Rei Ayanami from Neon Genesis Evangelion.
 Hiroki Azuma believes Ruri to be directly influenced by Rei.

-Manga - Ruri is full captain of the Nadesico.
+In the manga, Ruri is full captain of the Nadesico.
 She seems not much different but she is given almost all the attention rather than just half.
 The mirror copy of her is the same and acts completely the same along with the fact that she is also captain of her ship.
 Both Ruris seem to also have an internal problem and cough up blood when under extreme stress.